jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

   network object from an RDAP server.
 * Removed the "Redaction" section since the geofeed files are public to start with.
 * Added URLs for various IANA registries.

+## Changes from 03 to 04

+* Updated the criteria for including the extension identifier in "rdapConformance".

 {backmatter}